 - 1. Contractor personnel will properly ground all electrical tools, mechanical digging or concrete breaking equipment and all other electrical equipment while in use. - 2.
-All electrical equipment will be properly rated (under Cal/OSHA regulations and relevant electrical codes) for the work done. - Electrical equipment including extension cords used in stacks, tanks, or other areas where flammable vapors or explosive atmospheres may be present shall have a Hot Work Permit and the electrical equipment shall meet the ratings of the National Electrical Code for the hazard.
+All electrical equipment will be properly rated (under OSHA regulations and relevant electrical codes) for the work done. - Electrical equipment including extension cords used in stacks, tanks, or other areas where flammable vapors or explosive atmospheres may be present shall be approved for the purpose in accordance with the provisions of the National Electrical Code for Hazardous Locations.